LGN520/farreach-public/tech_report.md

 		* Must bind dev port and mirror id in control plane
 		* All meta fields will be reset unless those in field list (packet fields are copied)
 			- NOTE: clone function just marks a flag without any data dependency; it copies the packet fields at the stage when being invoked; it copies the field list at the end of ingress/egress
+	+ Use raw socket + different server IPs
+		* UDP: Tofino does not support UDP checksum calculation -> UDP checksum error after changing payload -> dropped by UDP socket
+		* Raw socket + port: raw socket is based on IP which cannot be bound into a specific port -> misbehavior under multiple client threads